dlt-hub/dlt/docs/website/blog/2023-10-30-data-modelling-tools.md

     <tr>
       <td><a href="#granularity-mngmt"> Data granularity Management: Column Creation & Aggregation capabilities </a></td>
       <td>Power BI permits the creation of custom fields, and tables, facilitating data granularity adjustments and customized aggregation.</td>
-      <td>Custom calculated fields need the Brick integrator.
-But, datetime granularity is simplified with custom truncation settings.</td>
+      <td>Custom calculated fields and other transformations can be achieved with a SQL query under the dataset.
+Datetime granularity is simplified with custom truncation settings.</td>
       <td>Like Power BI, it allows users to create models with custom aggregation levels and add custom fields through Custom Expressions.</td>
     </tr>
     <tr>